Internet privacy: Legal threats

-Children and internet privacy
+Children and Internet privacy

 Internet privacy is a growing concern with children and the content they are able to view.
 Aside from that, many concerns for the privacy of email, the vulnerability of internet users to have their internet usage tracked, and the collection of personal information also exist.
-These concerns have begun to bring the issues of internet privacy before the courts and judges.
+These concerns have begun to bring the issues of Internet privacy before the courts and judges.
+In recent years, there is a growing concern for children's privacy and the commercial use of their data.
+In addition, the use of their personal data to persuade and influence their behavior has also come under scrutiny.